-We often get asked which ones are the best and that’s not a good question.
-A better question is, based on the things you’re looking to experience, what’s the best resort?
+We often get asked, “Which ones are the best?”
+That’s not a good question.
+A better question is, “Based on the things you’re looking to experience, what’s the best resort?”
 We’ll be coming out with a full list of RV resorts that we rave about soon.

 Boondocking Is Even Better!